SciPritchardLab/ClimScale/README.md

 ClimScale is an end-to-end pipeline for large-scale testing of neural network parameterizations of Cloud Resolving Models in Super-Parameterized Community Atmosphere Model 3 (SPCAM3).

-There are five main folders for this online-testing pipeline:
+There are four main folders for this online-testing pipeline:

 1.) preprocessing
 2.) training
 3.) coupling_folder
 4.) coupled_results
-5.) analysis

-The fifth folder is only used for coupled configuration intercomparison.
-In other words, this repo should be cloned and modified for every new configuration.
-Once all the results are created, the analysis folder can be copied and used to analyze and compare the finished results.
-The offlinetesteval folder generates results on offline test data.
+Once all the results are created, the storytelling.ipynb notebook shows the results across configurations.
+The offline_evaluation folder generates results on offline test data.
 Since the "test set" of interest is online performance, the offline test data is relatively small and only used to cross-check validation results.
 That folder makes use of the ``tf2`` env found in the envs folder.

 ## preprocessing